adglkh/mail-all-in-one/README.md

 * postfix    a widely-used sendmail program
 * dovecot    a secure IMAP and POP3 server(WIP)
 * roundcube  a free and open source webmail
-* iredAdmin  a web admin panel for mail server(WIP)
+* iredAdmin  a web admin panel for mail server

 ## How to use